Wooden Privacy Fence

 Bent Nail Supporting One End of a Rail

-I planned to pull the fence pickets straight from the bed of my truck, rather than unload them to someplace else first.
+I planned to pull the fence pickets straight from the bed of my truck rather than unload them someplace else first.
 That would mean moving the material twice.
 If you can avoid doing that, it will save you some work.

 Installing Privacy Fence Rails